nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * All ```LogicManager``` classes use the ```InputManager``` component to process user input, then use ```Logic``` component to perform the operation associated with the param handling.

+__Design decisions__
+* For each feature that involves some sort of query and response, we wanted a module of classes that handles such in a systematic fashion.
+Five isolated classes that handles each feature in a self-contained manner helps to reduce overtly complex interactions between user and software.

 <div style="page-break-after: always;"></div>

 ## Logic Component